dustinpfister/blog_posts/_posts/threejs-arrow-helper.md

 ### Version numbers matter

 When I first started this post I was using revision 98 of three.js, which was released in late October 2018.
-The last time I edited this post I was using revision revision 127 of threejs, and when it comes to the arrow helper at least it would seem that not much has changed.
+The last time I edited this post I was using revision revision 135 of threejs, and when it comes to the arrow helper at least it would seem that not much has changed.

 Still three.js is a project that is being developed, and at a fairly fast rate with new revisions continuing out what seems like every month almost.
 Although not much has changed with the arrow helper, a great deal has changed elsewhere in the library when I first started this post, and many of my other posts, and these changes can often result in code breaking.
 So if the code examples here break the first thing you should check is the version number of threejs that you are using.

+### The source code examples in this post are on Github

+The source code examples that I am writing about in this post can also be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-arrow-helper).

 ### 1 - Basic Example of a ArrowHelper in threejs